sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 | 4-255       | Unassigned               |
 {: #tbl-iana-link-ownership-values title="CoSWID Link Ownership Inital Registrations"}

-Registrations MUST conform to the expert review guidlines defined in {{iana-review-guidelines}}.
+Registrations MUST conform to the expert review guidelines defined in {{iana-review-guidelines}}.

 {: #iana-link-rel}
-### SWID/CoSWID Link Relationship Value Registry
+### Software Tag Link Relationship Values Registry

-This document establishes a new registry titled "SWID/CoSWID Link Relationship Values".
+This document establishes a new registry titled "Software Tag Link Relationship Values".
 This registry provides index values for use as link-entry rel item values in this document and link ownership names for use in {{SWID}}.

 \[TO BE REMOVED: This registration should take place at the following
    location: https://www.iana.org/assignments/swid\]